RayHollister/jaxplays/wiki/shows/COVID_Cancellations/2020_Sherwood_The_Adventures_of_Robin_Hood.md

   "AUDITION NOTICE: Sherwood": "http://www.abettheatre.com/2019/12/31/audition-notice-sherwood/"
 ---
 "Ken Ludwig's Sherwood: The Adventures of Robin Hood" is a play that retells the classic tale of Robin Hood and his Merry Men as they fight against the corrupt Sheriff of Nottingham and Prince John to restore justice to the land.
 It features action-packed scenes, colorful characters, and lighthearted humor.

-\* This production was cancelled due to the COVID-19 pandemic.